 Therapy and service dogs can sometimes be vital in treating veterans and can significantly improve veterans’ ability to recover and process what they have been through.
 Not only do dogs make great pets, but they can actually help veterans just live their normal day to day lives.

 1. Four Veterans Matched With Therapy Dogs

-The founder of the program also was diagnosed with PTSD, and his service dog helped him feel comfortable around people again.
+The founder of the program also was diagnosed with PTSD, and his therapy dog helped him feel comfortable around people again.
 The four dogs were placed with veterans in the hopes they would help them feel more relaxed doing simple things like going to the grocery store or the beach.
-They are truly going to make a difference.

 2. Dog Helps Calms Veteran During Interview

 After serving sixteen years in the Army National Guard and serving in Iraq, Erick is grateful to K9s For Warriors for putting Gumbo in his life.
-During an interview, Erick talks about tough memories, and Gumbo stays planted by his side.
+During an interview, Erick talked about tough memories, and Gumbo stayed planted by his side.

 3. Veteran Surprised With Service Dog At Giants Game

-4. Service Dog Helps Sergeant With Severe PTSD
+4. Dog Helps Sergeant With Severe PTSD

 5. Dog Helps Veteran Go Outside Again